whammou/EEET2603/LEC_01.md

-# 1. Units & Number display
+# Lecture 1 - Electrical Quantities

-## 1.2 Units of Measurement
+## 0. Units of Measurement

 - **A dummy case**